systemd/mkosi/mkosi/resources/mkosi.md

   running virtual machine via SSH.
 Any arguments passed after the `ssh` verb are passed as arguments to the `ssh` invocation.
 To connect to a container, use `machinectl login` or `machinectl shell`.

+`journalctl`

+: Uses `journalctl` to inspect the journal inside the image.
+  Any arguments specified after the `journalctl` verb are appended to the `journalctl` invocation.

+`coredumpctl`

+: Uses `coredumpctl` to look for coredumps inside the image.
+  Any arguments specified after the `coredumpctl` verb are appended to the `coredumpctl` invocation.

 `clean`